Logical blocks for fault-tolerant topological quantum computation: Topological quantum computation without boundaries: Portals and teleported twists

-We claim that this channel and fusion pattern implements measurement of $\overline{P}$.
-In particular, we need to firstly check that the channel contains a logical membrane $M^{\overline{P},\id}$ corresponding to the channel stabilizer $P\otimes \id \in \mathcal{S}(M_{P})$.
+We claim that this block and fusion pattern implements measurement of $\overline{P}$.
+In particular, we need to firstly check that the instrument network contains a logical membrane $M^{\overline{P},\id}$ corresponding to the logical correlation $P\otimes \id \in \mathcal{S}(M_{P})$.
 We verify this graphically in Fig.~\ref{figTeleportedTwist}, where the correlation surfaces of the fusion network corresponding to the input logical operator $\overline{P}$ is be ``capped off" and thus measured.
-Secondly, we need to check that any logical operator $\overline{Q} \in \mathcal{P}_n$ commuting with $\overline{P}$ is undisturbed, meaning there are logical membranes $M^{\overline{Q},\overline{Q}}$ corresponding to the stabilizer $Q\otimes Q \in \mathcal{S}(M_{P})$.
-This is verified by traceability property---every such commuting $\overline{Q}$ is generated by loop operators wholly within $D_{\overline{P}}$ or its complement, and the corresponding membranes propagate through the channel either through the portals or bulk, following Fig.~\ref{figTeleportedTwist}.
+Secondly, we need to check that any logical operator $\overline{Q} \in \mathcal{P}_n$ commuting with $\overline{P}$ is undisturbed, meaning that there are logical membranes $M^{\overline{Q},\overline{Q}}$ corresponding to the stabilizer $Q\otimes Q \in \mathcal{S}(M_{P})$.
+This is verified by the traceability property---every such commuting $\overline{Q}$ is generated by loop operators wholly within $D_{\overline{P}}$ or its complement, and the corresponding membranes propagate through the instrument network either through the portals or bulk, following Fig.~\ref{figTeleportedTwist}.

-If the twists are separated by distance $d$, then it is sufficient to separate the portals by a distance $d$ to maintain an overall fault-distance of $d$ for the protocol.
-We remark that many other portal and twist configurations are possible, including space-like separated portals.
-Surprisingly, no boundaries need to be utilised in this construction.
-As we have seen in Sec.~\ref{secNumerics}, the lack of boundaries provides a favourable logical error rate scaling relative to the fault distance.
+If the twists are separated by distance $d$ then it is sufficient to separate the portals by a distance $d$ to maintain an overall fault distance of $d$ for the protocol.
+We remark that many other portal and twist configurations are possible, including spacelike separated portals.
+Surprisingly, no boundaries need to be utilized in this construction.
+As we have seen in Sec.~\ref{secNumerics}, the lack of boundaries provides a favorable logical error rate scaling relative to the fault distance.
 Therefore, this scheme may provide an efficient approach to logical operations, as one can arrange twists in compact geometries.

-Beyond twist-based encodings, portals can also be used to save overhead for channels based on planar encodings, as observed in Ref.~\cite{bombin2021interleaving}.
+Beyond twist-based encodings, portals can also be used to save overhead for logical blocks based on planar encodings, as observed in Ref.~\cite{bombin2021interleaving}.
 For instance, portals can be used to compose the toric code spiders of Sec.~\ref{secConcatenation} that may be spatially separated.
-This is attractive in the context of measuring the stabilizer checks of an LDPC code.
+This is attractive in the context of measuring the stabilizer checks of a LDPC code.